raspberrypi/documentation/raspbian/applications/camera.md

 |6|1280x720|16:9|40-90fps|Partial|2x2|
 |7|640x480|4:3|40-200fps<sup>1</sup>|Partial|2x2|

-<sup>1</sup>For frame rates over 120fps, it is necessary to turn off AEC using `-ex off` and AWB using `-awb off`.
-This will help maintain higher frame rates but result in lower quality images.
-We do not guarantee framerates over 120fps.
+<sup>1</sup>For frame rates over 120fps, it is necessary to turn off automatic exposure and gain control using `-ex off`.
+Doing so should achieve the higher frame rates, but exposure time and gains will need to be set to fixed values supplied by the user.

 ```
 	--camselect,	-cs